Publishing Your Tool

 - ✅ npm package exists and is accessible

-- ✅ Package follows naming conventions
+- ✅ Package contains appropriate metadata

 - ✅ License is appropriate (open source preferred)